apigear-io/objectlink-core-typescript/PROTOCOL.md

 ```

-To release the resources on the server side the object can also be released.
+To release the resources on the server side the object can also be unlinked.

 ```js
 --> [ UNLINK, "org.demos.Echo"]